axtk/react-keenrouter/README.md

 # postrouter

-- route matching looks like [conditional rendering](https://reactjs.org/docs/conditional-rendering.html#inline-if-else-with-conditional-operator) (to be easily applicable to both components and props);
+- the route link component looks similar to a plain HTML link (which makes the route link immediately familiar and interchangeable with the ordinary HTML link);
-- the route link component looks like an ordinary HTML link (to be easily convertable and immediately familiar);
+- route matching is easily applicable to both components and prop values;
-- there is a hook to convert plain HTML links to route links (e.g. to apply to portions of server-fetched static content);
+- plain HTML links (e.g. in a chunk of static content) are easily convertable to route links;
-- server-side rendering (SSR) looks like client-side setup.
+- the server-side rendering (SSR) setup is identical to the client-side setup.

 ## Usage